This Day In Music: July 30

 July 30, 1970 ~ Pop singer, pianist Elton John releases his From Denver To LA single ~ Written by Francis Lai and Hal Shaper.
 Recorded for the 1970 sports drama film The Games, the song being John's only contribution to the soundtrack.
 The single, however, was withdrawn, as both Elton John, whose career was just starting to take off, and his record company, making the few copies in circulation rare collectors item.
 John would later comment: “Actually, From Denver To LA was withdrawn, so if you have got a copy, it's worth a small fortune.
 It was a 25 quid session I did at Olympic Studios and I just sang the song, and it was for the Michael Winner movie The Games.
 And that's it.”

 July 30, 1967 ~ Metal, death metal guitarist James Murphy born in Portsmouth, Virginia, USA ~ Founding member of Disincarnate.
 Best known for his work with metal bands such as Konkhra, Obituary, Death and Testament.
-Has also guested on recordings by Artension, Malevolent Creation, Steve Morse, Abigail Williams, Solstice, and others
+Has also guested on recordings by Artension, Malevolent Creation, Steve Morse, Abigail Williams, and Solstice

 July 30, 1966 ~ Indie rock, Britpop singer, guitarist songwriter Louise Wener, full name Louise Jane Wener, born ~ Member of Sleeper, known for a number of 1990s recordings including the UK top 20 hits Inbetweener, What Do I Do Now, Sale Of The Century, Nice Guy Eddie and Statuesque.
 After the band's initial disbandement in 1998 Wener began a writing career, releasing her Goodnight Steve McQueen debut novel in 2002